Fruit and Vegetable Prices

 How much do fruits and vegetables cost?
-ERS estimated average prices for 156 commonly consumed fresh and processed fruits and vegetables.
-Reported estimates include each product's average retail price per pound and per edible cup equivalent (the unit of measurement for Federal fruit and vegetable consumption recommendations).
+The USDA, Economic Research Service (ERS) estimated average prices for more than 150 commonly consumed fresh and processed fruits and vegetables.
+Reported estimates include each product's average retail price and price per edible cup equivalent (the unit of measurement for Federal recommendations for fruit and vegetable consumption).
+Average retail prices are reported per pound or per pint.
 For many fruits and vegetables, a 1-cup equivalent equals the weight of enough edible food to fill a measuring cup.
-ERS calculated average prices at retail stores using retail scanner data from Information Resources, Inc. (IRI).
-A selection of retail establishments across the U.S. provides IRI with weekly retail sales data (revenue and quantity).
-These retail establishments include grocery stores, supermarkets, supercenters, convenience stores, drug stores, and liquor stores.
+ERS calculated average prices at retail stores using 2013, 2016, and 2020 retail scanner data from Circana (formerly Information Resources Inc. [IRI]).
+A selection of retail establishments—grocery stores, supermarkets, supercenters, convenience stores, drug stores, and liquor stores—across the U.S. provides Circana with weekly retail sales data (revenue and quantity).